Proof of Sephardic Heritage

 The Jewish Federation of New Mexico’s director of community outreach and historian, Sara Koplik, Ph.D. can make referrals based on your individual family history and heritage.

-Documents can be presented to JFNM in Spanish, English, French, Hebrew and Arabic without translation.
+Documents can be presented to JFNM in Spanish, English, Portuguese, French, Hebrew and Arabic without translation.
 Other languages will need to have a translation attached.

 New Mexican Families